 Obviously, it is physically impossible for motorists to materialize out of nowhere.
 And if another driver was speeding, the adjuster might wonder why you did not detect it and try to avoid the speeding driver.

-Adjusters are always suspicious of claimants who “editorialize” their accounts of what happened and do not stick to straight facts.
+Auto insurance adjusters working on a car accident claim are always suspicious of claimants who “editorialize” their accounts of what happened and do not stick to straight facts.

 5. ANYTHING.
 Let your attorney do the talking.